Computer Science (CS)

 Program security, trusted base, privacy, anonymity, non-interference, information flow, confinement, advanced auditing, forensics, intrusion detection, key management and distribution, policy composition and analysis, formal approaches to specification and verification of secure systems and protocols, and topics in applied cryptography.
 Same as ECE 424.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: CS 461.
 Recommended: CS 475.

-CS 465 User Interface Design credit: 3 or 4 Hours.
+CS 465 User Interface Design credit: 4 Hours.

 CS 466 Introduction to Bioinformatics credit: 3 or 4 Hours.